The challenge of hidden gifts in multi-agent reinforcement learning: Results

 \section{Results}

-We begin by testing the ability of various state-of-the-art RL agents to solve this task, both multi-agent models, and independent, model-free models.
-For the multi-agent models, we selected models that are prominently used as baselines for credit assignment in fully cooperative MARL tasks.
-These included the counterfactual model COMA, the centralized critic multi-agent PPO (MAPPO), and global value mixer models VDN, QMIX and QTRAN \cite{foerster2018counterfactual, yu2022surprising, sunehag2017value,rashid2020monotonic,son2019qtran}.
-For independent, model-free agents we used standard policy gradient methods (PG), and independent PPO agents \cite{sutton1999policy, schulman2017proximal}.
-In order to alleviate problems with exploration and changing policies we also tested MAVEN (which provides more robust exploration) and SAF (which is a meta-learning approach for learning with multiple policies) \cite{mahajan2019maven, liu2023stateful}.
-All models were built with recurrent components in their networks (specifically, Gated Recurrent Units, GRUs \cite{cho-etal-2014-learning}) in order to provide agents with some information about task history.
-(See Appendix \ref{meth} for more details on model design and training.)
-In our initial tests we provided only the egocentric images as observables for the agents.
+We begin by testing the ability of various state-of-the-art model-free RL algorithms to solve this task, both multi-agent, and decentralized.
+For the multi-agent algorithms, we selected ones that are prominently used as baselines for credit assignment in fully cooperative MARL tasks.
+These included the counterfactual model COMA, the centralized critic multi-agent PPO (MAPPO), and global value mixer algorithms VDN, QMIX and QTRAN \citep{foerster2018counterfactual, yu2022surprising, sunehag2017value,rashid2020monotonic,son2019qtran}.
+We used actor-critic policy gradient methods, and gradient decoupled IPPO without a value function. \citep{williams1992simple,sutton1999policy, schulman2017proximal}.
+In order to alleviate problems with exploration and changing policies we also tested MAVEN (which provides more robust exploration) and SAF (which is a meta-learning approach with a communication protocol network for learning with multiple policies) \citep{mahajan2019maven, liu2023stateful}.
+All algorithms were built with recurrent components in their policy (specifically, Gated Recurrent Units, GRUs \citep{cho-etal-2014-learning}) in order to provide agents with some information about task history.
+(See methods in the supplementary for more details on design and training.)
+In our initial tests we provided only the egocentric (i.e agent's "self" is included) observations as input for the agents.
+Hyperparameters were optimized by tuning from the sets provided in the original papers with a search to avoid overfitting on the immediate reward.
 As well, we trained 10 simulations with different seeds that initialized 32 parallel environments also with different random seeds.
 These parallel environments make the reward signals in each batch less sparse.
 For each simulation we ran 10,000 episodes for each 32 parallel environments, except in Figure \ref{fig:6} where we did 26,000 episodes.
 Training was done with 2 CPUs for each run and SAF required an additional A100 GPU per run.
-An emulator was also used to improve environment step speed \cite{suarez2024pufferlib}.
+An emulator was also used to improve environment step speed \citep{suarez2024pufferlib}.